MichaelLarocca/blog-michael-jude-larocca/posts/2023/10-23/how-to-integrate-font-awesome-icons-into-react-applications.md

 import { SiStartrek } from "react-icons/si";
 ```

-Please note that you must import the icons from the assorted libraries.
+Please note that you must import the icons from the associated libraries.
 For example, the LinkedIn Font Awesome icon is imported from the "react-icons/fa6" library (Font Awesome 6).
 Then, on a separate line of code, the Star Trek icon is imported from the "react-icons/si" library (Simple Icons).

 #### The Footer component